Overactive Bladder

 Overactive bladder treatment

-- Kegel exercises: These exercises strengthen the muscles in the pelvic floor and the urinary sphincter.
+Treatment[15] for overactive bladder often involves several different approaches, ranging from changes in behavior to drug therapy.
+Behavioral interventions are often the first approach to managing the signs and symptoms of an overactive bladder.
+These include:- Kegel exercises: These exercises strengthen the muscles in the pelvic floor and the urinary sphincter.
 Strengthening these muscles can help prevent the bladder from contracting involuntarily.

 - Bladder training: Bladder training requires the ability to contract the pelvic floor muscles, so it may be beneficial to begin kegel exercises beforehand.
 This involves delaying urination by small increments each time you feel the need to urinate.
 You may begin by waiting 30 minutes to urinate, working up to three or four hour-long delays.